Instagram/LibCST/docs/source/metadata.rst

 --------------------
 A :class:`~libcst.CSTNode` only has attributes link to its child nodes and thus only top-down tree traversal is doable.
-Sometimes user may want to access the parent :class:`~libcst.CSTNode` for more information or traverse in buttom-up manner.
+Sometimes user may want to access the parent :class:`~libcst.CSTNode` for more information or traverse in bottom-up manner.
 We provide :class:`~libcst.metadata.ParentNodeProvider` for those use cases.

 .. autoclass:: libcst.metadata.ParentNodeProvider